johann-solo/oliveandmango.github.io/site/content/blog/2019-11-29-one-pot-cauliflower-dal-and-quinoa-green-curry.md

 </br>
 </br>

 The addition of quinoa into the pot turns this curry into a full meal, one that is filling and so delicious.
-I made this one in using GoGoQuinoa's <span class="highlight"><a rel="nofollow" href="https://www.gogoquinoa.com/products/white-quinoa/">White Quinoa</a></span>.
+I made this one using GoGoQuinoa's <span class="highlight"><a rel="nofollow" href="https://www.gogoquinoa.com/products/white-quinoa/">White Quinoa</a></span>.
 Quinoa makes for the perfect plant based protein addition.
 I love it in stews and soups and as a fluffy side.
-It cooks perfectly in this curry and it some excellent texture as well.
+It cooks perfectly in this curry and adds some excellent texture as well.
 This is definitely my go to kind of comfort meal for the midweek.
 Quick and easy and never disappoints - hope you enjoy it!
 </br>
 </br>
 I have partnered up with <span class="highlight"><a rel="nofollow" href="https://www.gogoquinoa.com">GoGo Quinoa</a></span> to bring you this fabulous recipe, but all opinions are my own.
 Thank you for supporting _Olive & Mango_.